-Part 1.
+Part 1- Ethnobotany.
 Cells and cell theory, plant cell biology and genetics, chemical and physiological processes of living systems, ethnobotany and the relationships between people and plants in Sonoran Desert region.

-Part 2.
-Food biology, health, nutrition, and metabolism in humans as they relate to global food production, current agricultural practices and farming methods worldwide.
+Part 2- Food biology.
+Health, nutrition, and metabolism in humans as they relate to global food production, current agricultural practices and farming methods worldwide. (taught by Lukas Bogard)

-Part 1.
+Part 1- Earth Science.
 Structure, forces, and cycles of the Earth, biogeochemical cycles, oceans, weather and climate/change, plate tectonics, pollution, risk and human health.

-Part 2.
-Physical and chemical properties of Earth materials, geology, gem and mineral formation, the periodic table and the nature of chemical reactions.
+Part 2- Geology.
+Physical and chemical properties of Earth materials, geology and geologic history, mineral formation, the periodic table and the nature of chemical reactions. (taught by Lukas Bogard)

-Part 1.
+Part 1- Ecology.
 Biodiversity and complexity of life forms and biologic ecosystems, includes evolutionary theory, classification and taxonomy, history and nature of science; in-depth study of conservation.

-Part 2.
-Ecology/interdependence, biologic adaptations, and biotic interactions; includes the history and nature of science; and an in-depth look at the Sonoran Desert and Sea of Cortez region.
+Part 2- Regional Ecosystems.
+Ecology/interdependence, biologic adaptations, and biotic interactions; includes the history and nature of science; and an in-depth look at the Sonoran Desert and Sea of Cortez region. (taught by Lukas Bogard)

-Part 1.
+Part 1- Astronomy.
 Nature of scientific inquiry, cosmology and the origin and evolution of the universe, theories of relativity and quantum mechanics; physical laws of motion and energy.

-Part 2.
-Study of Earth and space science, origin and evolution of the Earth and solar systems, stars and galaxies, planetary geology and geologic timescales, changes to the biosphere in geologic time.
+Part 2- Astrobiology.
+Study of Earth and space science, origin and evolution of the Earth and solar systems, stars and galaxies, planetary geology and geologic timescales, changes to the biosphere in geologic time. (taught by Lukas Bogard)